TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <br/>

-### Allowing/rejecting reading to certain HTTP Referers
+### Authorize/block the permission to read for a specific request made by an HTTP referer
-HTTP Referer is the web page's address information requested through Hyperlink.
-It is included in the Request Header.
+An HTTP Referer is the address information of a web page requested through a hyperlink.
+It is included in the request header.
-If you wish to set up the ACL Policy Elements with the Container’s `X-Container-Read` attributes in `.r:<referrer>` or in `.r:-<referrer>` form, you can permit or reject certain Referers who made accessibility requests.
-When setting up the HTTP Referers in the ACL policy elements, you must enter the domain name exluding the Protocol and lower-level path.
+If you wish to set the ACL policy elements with the `X-Container-Read` attribute of the container in `.r:<referrer>` or `.r:-<referrer>` form, you can authorize or block the permission of access requested by certain referers.
+When setting HTTP referers with ACL policy elements, you must enter the domain name excluding the protocol and lower-level path.

 > [Caution]
-> The HTTP Referer can always be changed by the User through Header tampering.
-Accessibility policies using HTTP Referers are weak in security, and thus not recommended.
+> The user may change the HTTP referer at any time by modifying the header.
+Accessibility policies using HTTP referers are not recommended due to high security risks.
 <details>
-<summary>An example of permitting reading requests to certain HTTP Referers</summary>
+<summary>Examples of authorizing reading requests to specific HTTP referers</summary>

 ```
 $ curl -i -X POST \